TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/0_task_index.md

 ---

+[tci-manage-api-access](./tci-manage-api-access.md) - Manage the API access for the TCI API

 [show-tci-apps](./show-tci-apps.md) - List all TIBCO Cloud Integration Applications(Flogo, Scribe, Node.JS & Business Works).

 [monitor-tci-app](./monitor-tci-app.md) - Monitor the logs of a TIBCO Cloud Integration Flogo Application

 [export-tci-app](./export-tci-app.md) - Exports a TCI-Flogo Application

+[generate-client-code-from-tci-app](./generate-client-code-from-tci-app.md) - Generates client code from a Flogo application, so you can invoke this from your application.

 ## messaging